-This Electoral Organizing Committee is not the Hong Kong Parliament itself.
-Rather, it is an organization aiming at assisting all Hongkongers in establishing the Hong Kong Parliament by way of organizing the election.
+It is important to note that the Electoral Organizing Committee is not the Hong Kong Parliament itself.
+Instead, it is an organization focused on facilitating the establishment of the Parliament by organizing the election process.

-Hong Kong Parliament Electoral Organizing Committee (HKPEOC) is committed to the following:
+The Hong Kong Parliament Electoral Organizing Committee (HKPEOC) is dedicated to the following:

-To ensure fairness and transparency of Hong Kong Parliament and its election.
+To guarantee the fairness and transparency of the Hong Kong Parliament and its electoral process.

-To assist the elected members of the Hong Kong Parliament in carrying out their roles and functions.
+To support the elected representatives of the Hong Kong Parliament in fulfilling their duties and responsibilities.

-- Provision of a transparent and inclusive mechanism that checks and balances Hongkongers voices on the international front.
+- Establishing a transparent and inclusive system that ensures diverse Hongkonger voices are heard on the international stage.

-- Solidification and empowerment of Hongkongers internationally and thereby promote the identity of “Hongkonger” around the world.
+- Reinforcing and empowering Hongkongers worldwide, thus promoting the identity of “Hongkonger” across the globe.

 Why Do Hongkongers Need Hong Kong Parliament?